A general multi-scale description of metastable adaptive motion across fitness valleys: Interesting examples

 Since in this paper we discuss the occurrence of metastable behaviour in a rather general setting, we like to point out that Definition \ref{def:ESC} explicitly allows for ESCs $\v$ that consist of several coexisting traits.
 This clearly enlarges the mutation spreading neighbourhood $V_\a(\v)$ and changes the set of mutant candidates $V_\mut$ in a non-trivial way. \begin{example} Let us consider the undirected graph $G$ depicted in Figure \ref{fig:example4}.
-Let $\a\in(1,2)$ and the initial conditions given by $N^K(0)=\lfloor K\bar{n}_0(\{0,3\})\rfloor\delta_0+\lfloor K\bar{n}_3(\{0,3\})\rfloor\delta_3$.
-Consider a fitness landscape that satisfies
+Let $\a\in(1,2)$ and consider a fitness landscape that satisfies

-Moreover, assume that the unique stable equilibrium of the Lotka-Volterra system involving traits $\{0,3,4\}$ is $\bar{n}(4)$.
-Hence, 4 can invade the initial resident $\{0,3\}$ population.
-Assume that the same is true for 5 replacing 4. \end{example}
+and allows for no polymorphic coexistence equilibria apart from $\{0,3\}$.
+Moreover, assume that the unique stable equilibrium of the Lotka-Volterra system involving traits $\{0,3,4\}$ is $\bar{n}(4)$ and the same is true for 5 replacing 4. \end{example}

-Let us first check that the set of initial residents $\v=\{0,3\}$ corresponds to an ESC.
-Classical results on Lotka-Volterra systems yield that under assumption \eqref{Ass_coex} the traits really can coexist, i.e.\ $\bar{n}(\{0,3\})\in\R_{>0}^2$.
+Checking for traits that do not have any fitter direct neighbours, and hence do not allow for transitions on the $\ln K$-time scale, the monomorphic ESCs in this case correspond to $\{0\}$, $\{3\}$, $\{4\}$, and $\{5\}$.
+Classical results on Lotka-Volterra systems yield that under assumption \eqref{Ass_coex} traits 0 and 3 can coexist, i.e.\ $\bar{n}(\{0,3\})\in\R_{>0}^2$.
 Now the mutation spreading neighbourhood is given by $V_\a(\{0,3\})=\{0,1,2,3\}$.
-Apart from the resident traits themselves, those traits are by assumption unfit with respect to $\{0,3\}$.
-So since $N_v^K(0)=0$, for $v\neq 0,3,$ there is no $\ln K$-evolution possible and thus we do in fact start in an ESC.
+Apart from the resident traits themselves, those traits are by assumption unfit with respect to $\{0,3\}$ and thus $\{0,3\}$ allows for an ESC.

 Looking for the stability degree and possible mutant candidates, the assumptions on the fitness landscape imply that

 By Theorem \ref{Thm:main}, we can observe a fixating mutant population of one of the traits $w\in V_\mut(\{0,3\})$ on the time scale $1/K\mu_K^2$.
 The corresponding rates are given by